 Many hospitals and treatment centers have been working with mesothelioma patients for the last 30-40 years.
 Smaller hospitals may not have much experience with the disease, however, and some hospitals that treat cancer patients may not have any mesothelioma specialists on staff.
 The Mesothelioma Options Help Center can put you in touch with qualified specialists and arrange for you to see them.

 Because the health effects of asbestos were known well before the substance was removed from common products, and because millions of workers have been exposed to the deadly substance, people with asbestos-related disease have been able to seek – and obtain – financial relief in the courts.
 It is important to find a mesothelioma attorney who is experienced in litigating mesothelioma cases and who will work closely with you and your family.
 Read more here.

 How can I get more information?

 The Mesothelioma Options Help Center is dedicated to providing you with comprehensive and easy to understand information about mesothelioma as well as your legal and financial options.
-The Center also maintains an up-to-date news archive that includes important new developments on the medical, legal and regulatory fronts.
-Bookmark the site and visit us frequently.
-We also offer a free information packet that includes detailed and useful answers to many additional questions you may have.
+Reach out to find out more.